latolukasz/beeorm-doc/docs/guide/background_consumer.md

-# Background consumer
+# Background Consumer

-Many operations in BeeORM, that we will explain later on next pages, require some background asynchronous tasks to be executed.
-To use these features you must run at least one goroutine or go program that is executing `beeorm.BackgroundConsumer`:
+Many operations in BeeORM, which will be explained in later pages, require asynchronous tasks to be executed in the background.
+To use these features, you must run at least one goroutine or Go program that executes `beeorm.BackgroundConsumer`:

 ```go{13-14}
 package main